RossAnderson/EarthView/README.md

 Bugs and Limitations
 --------------------

-- Page loading needs to be more progressive.
-Specifically, high res pages should be generated immediately with a lower-res texture that is replaced when the higher detail image is loaded.
-Currently the pager waited until all higher-res images are loaded before paging in the children.
-- The paging engine still needs a bit of work to more efficiently unload pages.
 - The sky box does not display on devices although it works in the simulator.
 - A hole is displayed at the poles because there is no map tile content there.
 - Add support for MBTiles (http://mapbox.com/mbtiles-spec/) for locally stored/cached content.